waitunsoe/php-laracasts/README.md

 simple &amp; short php lessons from laracasts

-## 22. Render the Notes and Note Page
+## 23. Introduction to Authorization